-Hemorrhoids, known as the enlarged or swollen veins in your anus or lower rectum, are the common health problem for everyone but prevalence peaks between 45 and 65 years of age.
+Hemorrhoids, known as the enlarged or swollen veins in your anus or lower rectum, are the common health problem for everyone.
 Hemorrhoids may result from increased pressure due to straining during bowel movement, pregnancy, or being overweight.
 Mostly, it is not a serious problem and can usually be treated at home by adjusting your lifestyle and over-the-counter remedies.
-However, if the symptoms linger and are not improved, getting a medical exam to find an effective treatment is recommended.
+However, if the symptoms persist and are not improved, getting a medical exam to find an effective treatment is recommended.

 Hemorrhoids can be either “internal” or “external”.
 Internal hemorrhoids are those that line inside the rectum.
 They are typically painless, and you may just notice bright red blood on the toilet paper or dripping into the toilet bowl when passing stool.
 Sometimes, internal hemorrhoids prolapse or protrude outside the anus leading to pain and irritation.

 External hemorrhoids can be found beneath the skin that surrounds the anus.
 You can feel bulges at the anus.
 Sometimes blood clots inside them, which is very painful and require medical attention.

 - Pain or discomfort

 - Itching or irritation around the anus or rectal area